Why are results not grouped as they are with other projects?

 - #s of kits for other participants in the project who match

 your Y DNA.

 What do I do if I have questions about anything?

 Contact the project manager or assistant project manager

 using the links on the main page.

-exact nature of the relationship between the two men.
-It is
+nature of the relationship between the two men.
+It is not a

-not a substitute for primary record evidence and good
+substitute for primary record evidence and good research.
+Y DNA

-research.
-Y DNA evidence should be used as a supplement to
+evidence should be used as a supplement to primary records to